Hiking Hotspot: Triple Falls at Dupont State Forest

 The 10,400 acre Dupont State Forest is located between Transylvania and Henderson counties in the small community of Cedar Mountain.
 Mountain biking, hiking, kayaking, and horseback riding are the favorite past times here, especially during the mild spring and summer months.
 Diverse habitat includes cove forests, Upland oak forests, riparian areas, granite domes, mountain bogs, lakes, streams, and waterfalls.

 The state has seen a boost of tourism due to the immense popularity of The Hunger Games franchise.
-The Hunger Games was filmed at various locations in this area, including the Triple Falls waterfall, as you will see below.
+The Hunger Games was filmed at various locations throughout this area, including the Triple Falls waterfall, as you will see below.
 Regardless of whether or not you are a fan, this is one of the best bang-for-your-buck waterfalls hikes in the region!

-The hike to see all 3 waterfalls is a little over 3 miles round trip.
+The hike to see all 3 waterfalls is a little over 3 miles round-trip.
 Of course, you can decide to turn around at any point.

 From the High Falls parking lot (located next to the visitor’s center), the trek to see High Falls, a stunning waterfall with a 120 foot drop, is just 0.6 miles.
 You can stop here, turn around, and simply enjoy the 1 mile hike to this gorgeous waterfall, or continue on to Triple Falls.
 There is a great overlook here where you can take some nice photos.
 You can also hike a bit further to the base for an up close view.